 Read through the whole guide before making any purchases…it’s full of tips and alternatives, and your build will probably end up slightly different.
 But in general you’ll need these items:

-- Feather M0 Basic Proto and headers.
-This project can work with other “M0” (SAMD21) boards such as the Adalogger…but you may need to change some jumpers on the NeoPXL8 FeatherWing.
+- Feather M0 Basic Proto or Feather M4 Express and headers.
+The M0 has sufficient “oomph” for the project…but if you have a Feather M4 already, or want a more capable board to re-use in other projects later, that works also.
+This project can work with other “M0” (SAMD21) and “M4” (SAMD51) boards such as the Adalogger…but you may need to change some jumpers on the NeoPXL8 FeatherWing.
 We’re not using any special features here so it’s cheapest and easiest just to go with the Basic Proto.
 The project uses SAMD-specific features and will not work with other microcontrollers like AVR or ESP8266.

 - NeoPXL8 FeatherWing.
+There are two distinct versions: one for M0 Feathers, one for M4.
+The two are not interchangeable.
 There’s also a breakout version if you’re using something like an Adafruit Metro or Arduino Zero.
-But for the Feather M0, easiest to use the FeatherWing.
+But for the Feather M0 or M4, easiest to use the FeatherWing.

 - NeoPixel strips and pixels (explained further in guide)